derek73/python-nameparser/docs/customize.rst

     <Constants() instance>

-Both places are usually a reference to the same shared module-level :py:class:`~nameparser.config.Constants` instance, depending on how you instantiate the :py:class:`~nameparser.parser.HumanName` class (see below).
+Both places are usually a reference to the same shared module-level :py:class:`~nameparser.config.CONSTANTS` instance, depending on how you instantiate the :py:class:`~nameparser.parser.HumanName` class (see below).

 Take a look at the :py:mod:`nameparser.config` documentation to see what's